 Carbon fiber is made up of long chains of carbon atoms and is known for being very strong yet lightweight.
 This makes it very useful in industries that need high performance materials.
 The carbon atoms in these fibers are arranged in a crystal-like structure, which gives the material its strength and low weight.

-To make carbon fiber, a process called pyrolysis is used, where materials like polyacrylonitrile (PAN) are heated without oxygen.
+To make carbon fiber, a process called pyrolysis is used.
+In this process, materials like polyacrylonitrile (PAN) are heated without oxygen.
 This removes anything that isn’t carbon, leaving behind tightly bonded carbon chains.

 These fibers are then mixed with resins to create composite materials.
-It’s important to carefully control the temperature and tension during production to ensure the material has the right properties for demanding uses.
+Carefully controlling the temperature and tension during production is important to ensure the material has the right properties for demanding uses.

 Applications in Industries